Sheffield Forgemasters: 2000s–2010s

-Civil nuclear market

-In the late-2000s, Forgemasters made a failed attempt to acquire a 15,000 tonne forging press for manufacturing ultra-large civil nuclear components.
-In March 2010, the company had secured £140 million in funding over two years, including an £80 million loan from the British government.
+In the late 2000s, Forgemasters launched an effort to acquire a 15,000 tonne forging press for manufacturing ultra-large civil nuclear components.
+By March 2010, the company had secured £140 million in funding over two years, which included an £80 million loan from the British government.
 Plans to acquire the press were ultimately suspended.
 The government loan was cancelled in June 2010 with a change of government.
-Forgemasters declined to apply for a new loan in 2011 as foreign competitors were building such presses, and the Fukushima Daiichi nuclear disaster had caused uncertainty in the civil nuclear market.
+One year later, Forgemasters declined to apply for a new loan as foreign competitors were already building such presses while the Fukushima Daiichi nuclear disaster had caused uncertainty in the civil nuclear market.

+Throughout the 2010s, Forgemasters was involved in numerous maritime projects.
+In May 2014, the firm joined the Wales Tidal Industry Advisory Group, which sought to realise the commercial benefits of the proposed Swansea Bay Tidal Lagoon.
+In mid 2017, Vulcan SFM (Forgemasters' offshore division) was awarded a £5.5 million contract by Samsung Heavy Industries to produce 73 steel castings for a semi-submersible oil platform.
+Furthermore, Forgemasters produced components, such as subsea emergency repair clamp bodies, for use on Nord Stream 1, the world’s longest subsea gas pipeline.

-Financial difficulties
+Financial difficulties and nationalisation

-Forgemasters suffered as the British steel industry declined in the early 2010s.
-It reported its first operating loss, of £9.4 million, since separating from Atchison in the 14 months leading to December 2014.
-In January 2016, the company announced plans to reduce its workforce from 800 to 700.
+Along with the decline of the wider British steel industry throughout the 2010s, Forgemasters was no exception to this trend.
+The firm reported its first operating loss, of £9.4 million, since separating from Atchison in the 14 months leading to December 2014.
+During January 2016, the company announced plans to reduce its workforce from 800 to 700.
 The company's financial health attracted attention due to its involvement in Britain's nuclear submarine programme.

-In 2016, Forgemasters obtained a £30 million loan from US bank Wells Fargo.
+During 2016, Forgemasters obtained a £30 million loan from the American bank Wells Fargo.
 The loan was underwritten by nuclear submarine contractors BAE Systems, Babcock International and Rolls-Royce Marine Power, in an arrangement negotiated by the British Ministry of Defence (MoD); the intervention forestalled Chinese investment and control in the company.
 In March 2018, the arrangement was due to expire in July 2019; Sky News reported that the underwriters were seeking a replacement to Honeyman, possibly as a precondition for renewal.
-In July 2018, Honeyman was replaced as chief executive by David Bond from BAE Systems.
+In July 2018, Honeyman was replaced as Forgemasters' chief executive by David Bond, formerly of BAE Systems.

-Nationalisaton

-In December 2020, the Ministry of Defence (MoD) and Forgemasters were in preliminary talks for the nationalisation of the company.
+In December 2020, Britain's Ministry of Defence (MoD) and Forgemasters were in preliminary talks for the nationalisation of the company.
 In July 2021, the UK government announced that the MoD had launched an offer to take over the company for £2.56 million, and intended to invest a further £400 million over the next decade to support defence outputs.
-Investment will include a new heavy forge line and flood alleviation measures.
-The current senior management will run the company with two new non-executive directors.
+Investment was to reportedly include a new heavy forge line and flood alleviation measures.
+The existing senior management continued to run the company alongside two new non-executive directors.
+At the time, the long term intention of the British government was to eventually privatise Forgemasters; no timeframe has been specified for this.